cloudera-labs/hms-mirror/README.md

                                                    definitions.
 This will allow the system defaults to take over and define the location of the new datasets.
- -ro,--read-only                                   For SCHEMA_ONLY, COMMON, and LINKED data
+ -rid,--right-is-disconnected                      Don't attempt to connect to the 'right' cluster
-                                                   strategies set RIGHT table to NOT purge on DROP -rr,--reset-right                                 Use this for testing to remove the database on
+                                                   and run in this mode -ro,--read-only                                   For SCHEMA_ONLY, COMMON, and LINKED data strategies set RIGHT table to NOT purge on DROP -rr,--reset-right                                 Use this for testing to remove the database on